Skip to Content

 huge henry wilde sunflower plant

 Like the rain barrels behind this big boy?
-Check out my post on our DIY Solar-Powered Rain Barrel Irrigation System!
+Check out our DIY Solar-Powered Rain Barrel Irrigation System!

-And speaking of sun, sunflowers need a lot of it.
+Sunflowers need a lot of sun.
 Plant your seeds somewhere that gets a lot of sun—the sunniest spot in your yard.
 At least 6 hours of sun is required, and more is even better.

 Have a look at the picture below as an example.
 The sun rises in the front corner of the house, meaning that as it goes over the house, the right-hand side of this photo (closer to the fence) gets light first.